Liu Shanshan

+Liu Shanshan (刘杉杉 (劉杉杉, Liú Shānshān); born 16 March 1992) is a former Chinese footballer who played as a defender.

 Career

 Liu began football training when she was 5, following her father who had also been a footballer.
 She attended Hebei Normal University and played for China at the 2012 FIFA U-20 Women's World Cup.

 On 8 December 2012, Liu made her debut for the China women's national football team, in a 4–0 defeat by the United States at Ford Field, Detroit.

 At the 2015 FIFA Women's World Cup, 23-year-old Liu entered the tournament with 33 caps and was one of the more experienced members of the Chinese squad.